Rush505/valhardmode/README.md

 * Prevents most non-equippable or food items from being teleported

 ### Server Handshaking
-* Mod will only load if playing solo or if the server connecting to also has it installed
+* Mod will only load if the server connecting to has the same version installed
-* Servers running this mod will only allow clients to connect if they also have the mod installed
+* Servers running this mod will only allow clients to connect if they also have the same version of the mod installed

 ## Installation